 - 3mm slot width, 5mm slat width

 - 3mm slot width, 29mm slat width

 - 8.5mm slot width, 23.5mm slat width

-FSC certified available on request
+FSC sourced materials available on request

 Groove acoustic panels are typically installed on to battens in a simple tongue and Groove fashion to create a seamless finish.
 The cavity should include a sound absorbing mineral fibre or foam which will increase the acoustic performance.
 Panels can be mounted either with the Grooves running horizontally or vertically.